vercel/best/README.md

 ```

 ## License
-Best is Copyright &copy; 2018 by ZEIT, Inc. and released under the [MIT License](LICENSE).
+Best is copyright &copy; 2018 by ZEIT, Inc. and released under the [MIT License](LICENSE).